

 SLEEP HEALTH

-FHMRI Clinical Translation FHMRI Sleep Health
+FHMRI Our Research FHMRI Sleep Health

 We conduct world-class research and teaching to improve health through the science of sleep.

-We are a transdisciplinary team comprising more than 60 health and medical professionals, students and researches collectively combining clinical, physiology, psychology, engineering and epidemiology expertise.
+We are a transdisciplinary team comprising more than 60 health and medical professionals, students and researchers collectively combining clinical, physiology, psychology, engineering and epidemiology expertise.
 We also have external expert and consumer advisory groups that provide well-developed links to internationally-based Universities, industry partners, professional societies and representatives of those who matter most: patients and the community.

 We are ideally placed to design and translate novel and practical diagnostic and treatment including new personalised approaches to improve sleep in the lives of people who suffer from sleep disorders, including the two most common disorders insomnia and sleep apnea.